 Member functions (including virtual member functions, [class.virtual]) can be called for an object under construction.
-Similarly, an object under construction can be the operand of the typeid operator ([expr.typeid]) or of a dynamic\cast ([expr.dynamic.cast]).
-However, if these operations are performed in a ctor-initializer (or in a function called directly or indirectly from a ctor-initializer) before all the mem-initializers for base classes have completed, during evaluation of a precondition assertion of a constructor or a postcondition assertion of a destructor ([dcl.contract.func]), or in a function called directly or indirectly from those contexts, the program has undefined behavior.
+Similarly, an object under construction can be the operand of the typeid operator ([expr.typeid]) or of a dynamic_cast ([expr.dynamic.cast]).
+However, if these operations are performed during evaluation of the program has undefined behavior.

+- in a ctor-initializer (or in a function called directly or indirectly from a ctor-initializer) before all the mem-initializers for base classes have completed, - a precondition assertion of a constructor, or - a postcondition assertion of a destructor ([dcl.contract.func]),